morganney/web-component-best-practices/README.md

 * A JavaScript or TypeScript file that `import`s the `class` from `element.js` and serves to encapsulate, or call out the [side-effect](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) of registering the component in the global scope.
 * Calls [`define`](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define) to register the component with the [`CustomElementRegistry`](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry).
 * Uses [top level `await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#top_level_await) to delay execution of the component by dependent modules until the [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) returned from [`CustomElementRegistry.whenDefined`](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/whenDefined) resolves with the component's constructor.

+## Publishing

+When publishing a web component to a registry like npm, a script located in the bin directory can be used to move static assets to their appropriate location.
+Usually the statics will be served by a CDN or web server/reverse-proxy like Nginx.
+The published script can be used by clients in their CD pipeline when building the application using the web component.